MotoMatt5040/transcriber/ReadMe.md

 ##
 PyTorch can now be installed, browse to https://pytorch.org/get-started/locally/ for your specific needs or follow the setup below.

 Here you will select your system options, only use "CUDA" if you have an NVIDIA GPU and have installed the CUDA Toolkit (Check ISSUES below).

-Run <b><u>ONE</u></b> of the following commands to install the proper packages based on your setup.
+## Below are 4 commands you can use to install packages the way I have done so, please only run <u>ONE</u> of the 4 commands below.
+They have been split into 2 separate categories for GPU and CPU installations.

-## Here is the current GPU package (Run ONE)
+## Here is the current GPU package

 ### pip:
 ```bash